visoca/popgenomworkshop-gwas_gemma/README.md

 # ==============================================================================

 ```
-The PIP plot shows there are three SNPs strongly associated with colour pattern in two scaffolds that belong to linkage group 8 .
+The PIP plot shows there are three large effect size SNPs strongly associated with colour pattern in two non-contiguous scaffolds that belong to linkage group 8:
 ![PIP](pip_plot.png)

 Remember to quit the ```R``` session when finished: